ETH-NEXUS/gExcite_pipeline/config/README.md

 - Section [`computingResources`] needs to list the resources that can be assigned to the analysis steps your data and batch system.
 The example resources specify memory per job, not thread.
 - Section [`scampi`][`resources`] needs to be filled with the cell type information, selected genes to show in expression plots, and gene sets for the GSVA analysis.

+A pre-compiled [example config file](testdata/config_testdata.yaml) is available in the testdata subdirectory

 ## samplemap

 Further, a "samplemap" must be provided specifying sample-specific parameters in a tab-delimited text file.